Email address: Internationalization

-The IETF's EAI Working group published RFC 6530 "Overview and Framework for Internationalized Email", which enabled non-ASCII characters to be used in both the local-parts and domain of an email address.
+The IETF's EAI Working group published RFC 6530 "Overview and Framework for Internationalized Email" that enabled non-ASCII characters to be used in both the local-parts and domain of an email address.
 RFC 6530 provides for email based on the UTF-8 encoding, which permits the full repertoire of Unicode.
 RFC 6531 provides a mechanism for SMTP servers to negotiate transmission of the SMTPUTF8 content.

 The basic EAI concepts involve exchanging mail in UTF-8.
 Though the original proposal included a downgrading mechanism for legacy systems, this has now been dropped.
 The local servers are responsible for the local-part of the address, whereas the domain would be restricted by the rules of internationalized domain names, though still transmitted in UTF-8.
 The mail server is also responsible for any mapping mechanism between the IMA form and any ASCII alias.

 EAI enables users to have a localized address in a native language script or character set, as well as an ASCII form for communicating with legacy systems or for script-independent use.
 Applications that recognize internationalized domain names and mail addresses must have facilities to convert these representations.

 Significant demand for such addresses is expected in China, Japan, Russia, and other markets that have large user bases in a non-Latin-based writing system.

 For example, in addition to the .in top-level domain, the government of India in 2011 got approval for ".bharat", (from Bhārat Gaṇarājya), written in seven different scripts for use by Gujrati, Marathi, Bangali, Tamil, Telugu, Punjabi and Urdu speakers.
 Indian company XgenPlus.com claims to be the world's first EAI mailbox provider, and the Government of Rajasthan now supplies a free email account on domain राजस्थान.भारत for every citizen of the state.
 A leading media house Rajasthan Patrika launched their IDN domain पत्रिका.भारत with contactable email.